LazaroDamasceno/Math-Operations/README.md

 ## Install node-modules

-After downloading this repository, open it on CMD or similiar app, then run the following command: "npm install"
+Before downloading this repository, open it on CMD or similiar app, then run the following command: "npm install".
+Only before doing this, one can run the react app.

 ## Available Scripts